alish2001/alish2001/README.md

 ### Hi there 👋
 My name is Ali and I am currently a second year Software Engineering student at UWaterloo!
-2x Hack the North winner 🏆
+2x Hack the North winner 🏆\n
-Previously: TD Bank SWE
+Previously: TD Bank SWE\n

 <!--